Please ensure Javascript is enabled for purposes of website accessibility

 A. Residential Construction

-e.
-The Floodplain Administrator will verify that the structure has been built in accordance with the floodproofing code approved by the Federal Emergency Management Agency.
+7. The Floodplain Administrator will verifu that the structure has been built in accordance with the floodproofing code approved by the Federal Emergency Management Agency.

 B. Nonresidential Construction

-New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either have the lowest floor, including basement, elevated on fill to at least one foot above the base flood elevation; or, together with attendant utility and sanitary facilities, shall:
+Construction and substantial improvement of any nonresidential structure shall either have the lowest floor, including basement, elevated on fill to at least one foot above the base flood elevation; or, together with attendant utility and sanitary facilities, shall:

-1. Be floodproofed to at least two feet above the base flood elevation, so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water;
+1. Be floodproofed to at least two feet above the base flood elevation, so that below this elevation the structue is watertight with walls substantially impermeable to the passage of water;

 C. Manufactured Homes